 Give Me Experiences - Valentine's Day

 A few years ago I posted a photo on Instagram and captioned it "give me experiences".
 Then I got a whole bunch of what does that even mean? questions.
 I used to be known for my random "deep" captions, but this one meant something.
-Forget the chocolates and the roses.
-Keep the necklaces and bracelets aside for now.
-Give me your hand to hold as we fly to visit new countries.
 Give me conversation.
 Give me your time.
 Give me experiences.
 Give me you.
 What it means is the older we get, the less we care for gifts.
 I realize the best things in life are memories and experiences.
 It is the simplest, yet most luxurious gift anyone could wrap up and offer me.
 On special days, like Valentine's Day, sometimes we want to do something different than Netflix and takeout —or an overpriced, prix-fixe dinner.
 A night of karaoke will make you happier than a new sound system, because experiences make us happier than material goods.
 I used to believe we were too young to celebrate Valentine's Day, but with school and work, sometimes we need to dedicate a day to enjoy time together, or even a cute card written just for you.

-So with Valentine's Day approaching, here are some ideas to make the day (or upcoming weekend) unique and special.
-Spice things up and be spontaneous! (whether you're a couple or single showing yourself some self-love with your friends).
+So with Valentine's Day approaching, here are some ideas to make the day (or upcoming weekend) unique and special:

 There's a reason why couples are always hitting the rink in our favorite rom-coms.
 Go with your girlfriends or your significant other.
 Ice skating is always a fun idea.